Pence says he thinks there will be "better choices" than Trump for president in 2024

 In the final days of Trump's presidency, Pence endured intense pressure from Trump, who urged him to unilaterally overturn the 2020 presidential election results on Jan.
 6, 2021, when Congress counted the electoral ballots, by refusing to affirm the ballots of battleground states that had voted for Joe Biden.

 Pence's book, "So Help Me God," which details his time in the White House, was released on Tuesday.
+"So Help Me God" is published by Simon & Schuster, which is a division of Paramount Global, as is CBS News.
 A book can sometimes be considered a prelude to a presidential campaign launch, although Pence has said he will not announce if he is running until next year.

 Pence also said he is "closing the door" on testifying before the House select committee investigating the Jan.
 6 attack on the Capitol.
 The panel has focused its investigation on Trump's attempts to overturn the election, his actions leading up to Jan.
 6 and his conduct that day as his supporters descended on the Capitol.